hereon-GEMS/Cont2SAS/README.md

 3. SAS pattern calculation
 4. effective scattering cross section calculation

+The output data is stored in `data` folder.
+The detailed structure of `data` folder can be found in [documentation](./docu/index.md).

+Test cases:

-For validation, the SLD distribution of known structures can be generated and assigned, for which the scatering quantities can be calculated analytically.
+For testing, the SLD distribution of known structures can be generated and assigned, for which the scatering quantities can be calculated analytically.

+Several models or test cases are provided to demonstrate this workflow of testing.
 As a functional test case, an exemplary MOOSE simulation is also included as `hdf` snapshots out of the Exodus file.

+Scripts are provided to generate data and figures related to different test cases.
+All cases store generated data in `data` folder and figures in `figure` folder.
+### Files in repository

 Files in repository:

 1. `database_sassena`:
     - Description: Copy of [sassena](https://codebase.helmholtz.cloud/DAPHNE4NFDI/sassena/) database.
     - Purpose: Some files are copied for creating database while calculating from continuum simulated structures.
 2. `detector_geometry`